aj-ptw/OpenBCI_Radios/README.md

   * `OPENBCI_HOST_MSG_CHAN_GET_FAILURE` - The message to print when there is a comms timeout and to print just the Host channel number.
   * `OPENBCI_HOST_MSG_CHAN_GET_SUCCESS` - The message to print when the Host and Device are communicating.
   * `OPENBCI_HOST_MSG_POLL_TIME` - Prints the poll time when there is no comms.

-### processCommsFailure()

-Used to process the the serial buffer if the device fails to poll the host more than 3 * pollTime.

 ### processDeviceRadioCharData(data, len)